 The distance of separation from the obstacle can be estimated using the segments around the vehicle.
 With certain equipment (Radio Standard), the yellow lines mark the estimated path, depending on the angle of the turned steering wheel.
 A white segment is seen when an obstacle is detected out of the path of the vehicle.
 The red segments represent obstacles detected within the path.
-As the vehicle approaches an obstacle, the segments are displayed closer to the vehicle.
+As the vehicle approaches an obstacle, the segment is displayed closer to the vehicle.
 When the penultimate segment is displayed, this means that the vehicle has reached the collision zone.
-In the collision zone the obstacles are represented in red, including those out of the path.
-Do not continue to move forward (or backward) $\Rightarrow \Delta$ in General information on page 179, \Rightarrow (0) in General information on page 179, \Rightarrow
+In the collision zone, obstacles are represented in red, including those out of the path.
+Do not continue to move forward (or backward) $\Rightarrow \Delta$ in General information on page 218 !